Lynn Gunn

-Lyndsey Gerd Gunnulfsen (born March 15, 1994), usually known by her stage name Lynn Gunn, is an American singer, songwriter and multi-instrumentalist.
-Gunn is best known for fronting the American rock band Pvris.
+Lyndsey Gerd Gunnulfsen (born March 15, 1994), usually known by her stage name Lynn Gunn, is an American singer and multi-instrumentalist, best known for fronting the rock band PVRIS.
 She has also collaborated with artists such as Tonight Alive and A Loss for Words.

 PVRIS

 Gunn is one of the founders of the electronic alternative rock band PVRIS (pronounced "Paris") in 2012, which was then named Operation Guillotine, started in 2009.
 By 2013, Gunn had replaced Kyle Anthony as lead vocalist and guitarist.
 For legal reasons, the name of the band was officially changed to Pvris on July 26, 2013.

 In 2018, Gunn opened up about vocal issues which she had been struggling with during her recent tours, and stated that she was undergoing vocal coaching to relearn how to sing.
 Gunn had previously acknowledged difficulties with "vocal kinks" and apologized if she had not "seemed herself" during live shows.
 In a 2019 interview with Kerrang!, Gunn stated that she had visited several ENT doctors who found that there was nothing physically wrong with her, and she felt that she was dealing with psychological blocks which prevented her from singing.